acumos/portal-marketplace/docs/DevelopersGuide.rst

           Title, Description, API Usage (Input & Output swagger UI format to test API), Images/Videos.
 Bottom of the screen should display ratings, reviews from other users and options to add review.
-Buttons needed “Download” & “Deploy to Cloud”.
-Social Media Sharing options also need to be displayed.**Deploy to Cloud should only provide MS Azure option.
+Buttons needed <Download>  & <Deploy to Cloud>.
+Social Media Sharing options also need to be displayed.
+Deploy to Cloud should only provide MS Azure option.

-      6. Clicking on either of “Download”, “Deploy to Cloud” or “Add review” should prompt user to SIGN IN.
+      6. Clicking on either of <Download>,<“Deploy to Clou> ” or<“Add
+          review>  should prompt user to SIGN IN.

       7. If User is already signed in, then clicking on:

-      8. “Download” should download the Machine Learning Solution to user laptop/computer.
+      8.  <Download>  should download the Machine Learning Solution to user laptop/computer.

-      9. “Deploy to Cloud” should prompt details about MS Azure (Inputs TBD \**)
+      9.  <Deploy to Cloud>  should prompt details about MS Azure (Inputs TBD)

-      10. “Add Review Comment” with text in the comment field should add the new comment.
+      10. <Add Review Comment>  with text in the comment field should add the new comment.

    3. **Page Name:** My Models

-      11. Under Manage Models Menu, Options available are: “Add new Model”, “My Models” “Delete a Model”
+      11. Under Manage Models Menu, Options available are: <Add new Model>,<“My Model>  <Delete a Model>

       12. **Navigation:** Acumos Home -> Manage Models -> My Models